-Only the DSL or their deputy should make a referral to Social Care or to the Police.
+Usually the DSL or their deputy should make a referral to Social Care or to the Police.
 However, referral must not be delayed - if the DSL or deputy is not available a senior member of staff should be advised and the referral made (see London Child Protection Procedures for details).
 The Multi-Agency Safeguarding Hub (MASH) or the Education Safeguarding Children Adviser who will be happy to discuss concerns even if you are not sure at that stage that a referral needs to be made.
-Contact details for all relevant agencies are in Appendix A.

-If a member of staff has concerns about safeguarding practices in the school they should refer to the whistleblowing policy and follow its guidance.
-Alternatively refer to point 37 of 'Keeping Children Safe in Education' DfE September 2020.
+Contact details for all relevant agencies are in Appendix A. If a member of staff has concerns about safeguarding practices in the school they should refer to the Whistleblowing Policy and follow its guidance.
+Alternatively refer to point 77 of 'Keeping Children Safe in Education' DfE September 2021.

-Where a member of staff refers a matter relating to FGM in a child under 18, they should also personally report the matter to the police.
+Where a member of staff refers knows FGM has occurred, they have a duty to report the matter to the police.